Trump Opts For Gravitas Of The Oval Office As He's In Need Of A Game-Changing Moment

 And no one can doubt, at this moment, the president's need for a game-changing moment regarding the unbuilt wall on the Mexico border and the partially shuttered government.

 Harry Truman inaugurated the practice of talking to TV America from the White House in 1947, when few Americans even owned a TV.
-He was, of course, drawing on the tradition of radio broadcasts Franklin D. Roosevelt had deployed so effectively in the Depression and war years.
-Reaching for some of that political magic, Truman's successor, Dwight Eisenhower, addressed the nation from the Oval no less than 21 times.
+He was drawing on the tradition of radio broadcasts that Franklin D. Roosevelt had deployed so effectively in the Depression and war years.
+Reaching for some of that political magic, Truman's successor, Dwight Eisenhower, addressed the nation from the Oval no fewer than 21 times.

-In our time, most Americans can still picture George W. Bush sitting at the Resolute desk, flanked by the flags and family pictures, cataloging the losses of Sept.
+In our time, most Americans can still picture George W. Bush sitting at the Resolute Desk, flanked by the flags and family pictures, cataloging the losses of Sept.
 11, 2001, and vowing righteous retribution to come.

-But Trump is also of that generation that keenly recalls Ronald Reagan mourning the seven astronauts killed when the Challenger Space Shuttle blew up in January 1986.
+But Trump is also of that generation that keenly recalls Ronald Reagan mourning the seven astronauts killed when the space shuttle Challenger blew up in January 1986.
 If you were not around then, you have almost certainly seen the video.
 Reagan's mastery of that text was so perfect that he never seemed to be quoting a speechwriter quoting a poet.
 (And he addressed the nation from the Oval a record 34 times.)

 Trump is also old enough to remember Lyndon B. Johnson giving the nation a shock in March 1968 by announcing he would not seek re-election as president.
 Or Richard Nixon, six years later, announcing he would resign rather than face possible impeachment and removal from office.